 Smart driving practices

-Fuel efficiency starts when you turn on your engine.
+Fuel efficiency starts when you turn your engine on.
 Proper warm-up helps lubricate components and seals, reducing wear and leakage.
-Starting your bus properly can save money on fuel.
+Starting your truck properly can save money on fuel.
 As a driver, you can help to protect the environment from the harmful effects of driving by following these suggestions:

-- When starting your vehicle, make sure you use zero throttle and are in a gear that doesn’t need any.
+- When starting your vehicle, make sure you use zero throttle and are in a gear that doesn’t need any throttle.

-- Don’t pump the throttle unnecessarily; the amount of fuel required for starting is pre-measured, so it is wasteful and can damage cylinder walls.
+- Don’t pump the throttle unnecessarily; the amount of fuel required for starting is pre-measured.
+Pumping the throttle wastes fuel and can damage cylinder walls.

 - Use ether sparingly when having difficulty starting your engine; excessive use can harm the engine.

-- Let your vehicle warm up for three to five minutes-if the temperature is below 0 degrees Celsius, allow it to warm up for seven to 10 minutes.
+- Let your vehicle warm up for three to five minutes — if the temperature is below 0 degrees Celsius, allow it warm up for seven to 10 minutes.
 Do not rev the engine; let it warm up gradually.

 - Warm up your vehicle after the initial idle time by driving easily; don’t try to get too much speed out of the engine by pushing the throttle down hard.